ynoproject/ynolocations/README.md

 # ynobadges

-Repository to host the location configurations for the games present on [YNOproject](https://ynoproject.net).
+Repository to host location configurations for the games present on [YNOproject](https://ynoproject.net).

 ## How Does It Work?

-While playing on YNOproject, a configuration file lists the name for each world in a game, based on their map ID (can be found in RPG Maker 2003 by right-clicking on a map file; meanwhile, coordinates can be found by looking at the bottom-right corner of the app after selecting a tile).
+While playing on YNOproject, a configuration file lists the name of each world of a game, based on their map ID (can be found in RPG Maker 2003 by right-clicking on a map file; meanwhile, coordinates can be found by looking at the bottom-right corner of the app after selecting a tile).
 When a player is on a map whose ID matches with the one present in the config, the name of said location will be displayed on their screen: if the configuration is set to link to a wiki, the name of the world will be appended to the wiki link, which will allow users to directly access the wiki page of the world by clicking on the location name, and maps of the world from the wiki page will be able to be checked directly from the site.

 To see the syntax that can be used for configuration files, you can check the example config file that can be found [here](/config.json.example), [including a version if a translated version exists for a language](/ja.json.example).